snazrul1/Shingho/README.md

 # Tornado
-Tornado is a PySpark based statistical library designed for Big Data applications.
+Tornado is a robust, Python and Spark based statistical library designed for Big Data applications.